Satisfactory Academic Progress (SAP) Policy

 To be eligible for financial aid, a student must make satisfactory academic progress.
 The Department of Education considers a satisfactory academic progress policy to be reasonable if it meets both the qualitative and quantitative criteria.
 Please review below for the eligibility requirements and FAQs for SAP.

-- For students with approved appeal in the Fall semester, your SAP status will be evaluated during Spring semester -- based on the term of your probationary period, as stated on your appeal.
+Students with a SAP appeal approved in the Fall semester will have their SAP status evaluated during Spring semester -- based on the term of your probationary period, as stated on your appeal.

 |After the 2nd term||1.50|